plantinformatics/pretzel/README.md

 ```
 ## Running

-### Starting Sails and Ember
+### Starting Express and Ember

-You should now be able to start Sails:
+You should now be able to start the Express API server:

 ```
 cd myapp